nasa/cumulus/docs/deployment/README.md

 ```

 - `database` -- the postgres database used by the configured user
-- `dbClusterIdentifier` -- the value set by the  `cluster_identifier` variable in the terraform module
-- `engine` -- the Aurora/RDS database engine
 - `host` -- the RDS service host for the database in the form (dbClusterIdentifier)-(AWS ID string).(region).rds.amazonaws.com
 - `password` -- the database password
+- `port` -- The database connection port, should always be 5432
 - `username` -- the account username
-- `port` -- The database connection port, should always be 5432

 This secret should provide access to a postgres database provisioned on the cluster.